Three young women sit on concrete stairwell.

 Did you know?

-Everyone is entitled to a free weekly credit report from the three major credit reporting agencies–Equifax, Experian, and TransUnion–according to the Federal Trade Commission.
+Everyone is entitled to a free credit report from the three major credit reporting agencies.
 You can request a copy of your credit report at AnnualCreditReport.com.
+Discover® Cardmembers can get a free Credit scorecard with your FICO® Score and important information behind it.3

-Building credit may seem overwhelming, but you can do it successfully using the practical strategies outlined here.
-Get started today on your journey to a good credit score.
+It may seem overwhelming to build good credit, but you can do it successfully using the practical strategies outlined here.
+These simple tips are easy to start today and add to your journey toward a good credit score.

 Next steps